 The IRA tax credits and incentives applied in this analysis of light-duty electric vehicles include Personal Tax Credits for Clean Passenger Vehicles (30D) worth up to \$7,500 and Advanced Manufacturing Production Tax Credits (45X) for batteries worth up to \$45 per kilowatt-hour.
-Per the IRA, several requirements must be met for new passenger vehicles and their buyers to be eligible for the full clean passenger vehicle tax credit.
-The analysis incorporates estimates of the share of new vehicles that can meet the new domestic assembly and battery sourcing requirements, and applies eligibility restrictions based on the new manufacturer's suggested retail price (MSRP) and adjusted gross income (AGI) caps.
+Per the IRA, several requirements must be met for new passenger vehicles and their buyers to be eligible for the full clean passenger vehicles that can meet the new domestic assembly, battery sourcing, and entities of concern requirements, and applies eligibility restrictions based on the new manufacturer's suggested retail price (MSRP) and adjusted gross income (AGI) caps.
 More details about these estimates and how they are developed can be found in Baldwin and Orvis (2022).
 We do not explicitly consider leased vehicles in our analysis and only model the effect of the Personal Tax Credit for light-duty vehicles.
-Due to uncertainty on how the restriction on battery component and critical mineral sourcing from "entities of concern" will be implemented, we did not account for this requirement in this analysis.

 Average U.S. light-duty vehicle prices for 2023 through 2035 are key inputs to the consumer choice model.
 Purchase price data for new cars, crossovers, SUVs, and pickups, which together represent all light-duty vehicle sales in the United States, are taken from a 2022 ICCT study of conventional and electric vehicle costs (Slowik, Isenstadt, Pierce, & Searle, 2022).
 Conventional vehicle prices are compared to battery electric vehicles (BEVs) with electric ranges from 150 to 400 miles and plug-in hybrid electric vehicles (PHEVs) with ranges of 20 to 70 miles.
 Data on the electric range of U.S. electric vehicle sales in 2020 and 2021 are used to calculate the sales-weighted average electric range of new BEVs and PHEVs, and thus the average costs, for the 2022 base year.
 The average electric range of new BEVs and PHEVs is assumed to increase through 2030.
 For new BEVs, the sales-weighted average electric range increases from 250 miles in 2022 to 300 miles by 2030.
 For PHEVs, the sales-weighted average electric range increases from 30 miles in 2023 to 50 miles by 2030.
-The number of annual electric vehicle sales in each light-duty vehicle class is assumed to resemble that of all new light-duty vehicles in the United States in 2020: 27% cars, 35% crossovers, 23% SUVs, and 15% pickups.4
+The number of annual electric vehicle sales in each light-duty vehicle class is assumed to resemble that of all new light-duty vehicles in the United States in 2020: 27% cars, 35% crossovers, 23% SUVs, and 15% pickups.

 Figure 1 illustrates the sales-weighted average conventional and electric vehicle prices applied in the analysis for 2022 through 2035, before any IRA incentives or tax credits are applied.
 Average BEV prices decline from about \$40,300 in 2022, to about \$30,800 by 2030, and to \$29,200 by 2035.
 Price parity with gasoline vehicles is achieved around the 2027-2028 timeframe, driven by continued technological advancements and reduced battery costs.
-Conventional vehicle prices increase from about \$32,000 in 2022, to about \$33,100 by 2030, and to about \$33,700 by 2035, along with their improved efficiency.
-PHEVs have the highest prices due to the complexity of having both the combustion and electric powertrain.
+Conventional vehicle prices increase from about \$32,000 in 2022, to about \$33,100 by 2030, and to about \$33,700 by